lbc9168/Stat-Coding/R code notes.md

 ## reshape2 package
    *(Reference: https://www.r-bloggers.com/reshape-and-aggregate-data-with-the-r-package-reshape2/)*

-   `reshape` package works on reshapping data between wide-format and long-format
+   `reshape` package works on reshapping (convert) data between wide-format and long-format.

+   If it shows error message when running `melt` or `decast`, check the format of the dataset, it should be `data.frame`.

    For example: